 Black-eyed peas are a staple in Southern cuisine, soul food in particular.
 Originating in West Africa 5000 years ago and brought to the American colonies in the 17th century, black-eyed peas are rich in history and have long been thought to bring good luck.
 A Southern tradition is to eat them on New Year’s Day to bring prosperity in the new year.
 In similar fashion, black-eyed peas are traditionally eaten on Rosh Hashanah, the Jewish new year.

 Now whether these curious little beans actually bring good luck or not, one thing is certain: They’re delicious!
 And they’re featured in this smoky black eyed pea soup recipe that will warm both your tummy and your soul.

-This smoky black eyed pea and ham soup, with its of touch of Southern flair, it’s creamy texture, and deliciously rich flavor is sure to become a favorite in your home!
+This smoky black eyed pea soup, with its of touch of Southern flair, it’s creamy texture, and deliciously rich flavor is sure to become a favorite in your home!